-We are a clinical-stage, oncology-focused company applying our proprietary Dynamic Tumor TargetingTM Platform to develop differentiated therapies.
-This platform utilizes nanoparticle-drug conjugates, or NDCs, which consist of proprietary polymers that are covalently linked to anti-cancer therapeutics, or payloads.
-We believe these NDCs dynamically target tumors by exploiting the leakiness of new blood vessels in tumors as an entry portal into tumor tissue, followed by active uptake into tumor cells and the sustained release of the anti-cancer payload inside the tumor cells.
-We believe that our NDCs are differentiated from other nanoparticle technologies by our linker technology, which allows for preferential delivery of our anti-cancer payloads.
+We are a clinical-stage oncology-focused company applying our proprietary dynamic tumor targeting platform to develop differentiated therapies.
+Our nanopharmaceutical product candidates consist of proprietary polymers that are covalently linked to anti-cancer therapeutics, or payloads.
+We believe these nanopharmaceuticals dynamically target tumors by exploiting the leakiness of new blood vessels in tumors as an entry portal into tumor tissue, followed by active uptake into tumor cells and the sustained release of the anti-cancer payload inside the tumor cells.

-Our lead product candidate, CRLX101, is a dynamically tumor targeted NDC in Phase 2 clinical development and has the potential to improve outcomes for patients in combination with other cancer treatments.
+Our lead product candidate, CRLX101, is a dynamically tumor targeted nanopharmaceutical in Phase 2 clinical development and has the potential to address an unmet need where existing cancer therapies fail.
 We believe CRLX101, which contains camptothecin as its anti-cancer payload, is a potent, durable and combinable inhibitor of topoisomerase 1, or topo 1, a commercially validated cancer target, and hypoxia inducible factor, or HIF, a novel target of increasing interest in cancer research.
-Two products that have been marketed by other companies, irinotecan and topotecan, inhibit topo 1, but their utility is limited by toxicities.
-Recent research suggests that HIF, and in particular the HIF subunit HIF-la, is a master regulator of multiple cancer cell survival pathways.
-Over 250 patients have been administered CRLX101 in multiple indications at several clinical trial sites.
-In clinical trials evaluating CRLX101 as a single agent, CRLX101 was generally well tolerated with a toxicity profile generally characterized by low-grade (Common Terminology Criteria for Adverse Events grade 1-2) adverse events.
-No treatment-related trial deaths have been observed to date.
-In ongoing clinical trials, CRLX101 also appears active and combinable with Avastin (bevacizumab) and chemoradiotherapy, or CRT, which is a combination of capecitabine and radiation.
-In addition, preclinical data indicate that CRLX101 may be combinable with other anti-cancer therapies.
-We are pursuing development of CRLX101 in combination with anti-cancer therapies in multiple ongoing clinical development programs that include a company-sponsored trial and investigator-sponsored trials, or ISTs.
-These trials consist of:
+Recent research suggests that HIF-la is a master regulator of multiple cancer cell survival pathways.
+Clinical trials for CRLX101 have been conducted in multiple indications at several sites in over 200 patients.
+In clinical trials conducted to date, CRLX101 appears to be active and well tolerated as monotherapy and active and combinable with Avastin (bevacizumab), a leading anti-cancer drug.
+In addition, we believe CRLX101 may be combinable with other anti-cancer therapies.
+We are pursuing development of CRLX101 in combination with anti-cancer therapies in three ongoing clinical development programs: